HYDROLOGY (GES 327)

 Techniques for the acquisition and analysis of field data used in physical geographical research.

-INTRODUCTION TO PHYSICAL GEOGRAPHY (GES 121), SPRING TERM
+PHYSICAL GEOGRAPHY (GES 121)

 The physical basis of geography; climate, landforms, and the geography of water, soil, and plants.
 Emphasis is placed on processes that account for the earth's natural landscapes and their geographic variability.